 You “deprive” someone's person's liberty (CALCRIM 1243) when there is a sustained restriction of their freedom using:

 - threat of injury.

-Under California law, the person who is receiving the threats must have a reasonable belief the person making the threats would actually carry them out.
+Under California law, the person receiving the threats must have a reasonable belief that the person making the threats would carry them out.